matugonzalez/missed-connections/WhatILearned.md

 2. You can compare objects using the Lowdash library `_.isEqual()` Method With this method you will get the 'right' results on the test done before.

+## Array.flatMap()
+The `flatMap()` method of arrays returns a new array formed by applying a given callback function to each element of the array, and then flattening the result by one level.

+For each element, it produces an array of new elements, and concatenates the resulting arrays together to form a new array.

+ It is identical to a `map()` followed by a `flat()` of depth 1 `(arr.map(...args).flat())`, but slightly more efficient than calling those two methods separately.